Cancer - prostate; Biopsy - prostate; Prostate biopsy; Gleason score

 A cure is possible if the cancer has not spread.
 Hormone treatment can improve survival, even if a cure is not possible.

-Discuss the advantages and disadvantages of PSA screening with your health care provider.
+Discuss the advantages and disadvantages of PSA screening with your provider.

 There are no medicines approved by the FDA for preventing prostate cancer.

 National Cancer Institute website.
 Prostate cancer treatment (PDQ) health professional version.

 National Comprehensive Cancer Network website.
 NCCN clinical practice guidelines in oncology (NCCN guidelines): Prostate cancer.
 Version 4.2023.

 Nelson WG, Antonarakis ES, Carter HB, De Marzo AM, DeWeese TL.
 Prostate cancer.
 In: Niederhuber JE, Armitage JO, Kastan MB, Doroshow JH, Tepper JE, eds.
 Abeloff's Clinical Oncology.
 6th ed.
 Philadelphia, PA: Elsevier; 2020:chap 81.

 Stephenson AJ, Abouassaly R, Klein EA.
 Epidemiology, etiology, and prevention of prostate cancer.
 In: Partin AW, Dmochowski RR, Kavoussi LR, Peters CA, eds.
 Campbell-Walsh-Wein Urology.
 12th ed.
 Philadelphia, PA: Elsevier; 2021:chap 148.

 US Preventive Services Task Force; Grossman DC, Curry SJ, et al. Screening for prostate cancer: US Preventive Services Task Force recommendation statement.
 JAMA.
 2018;319(18):1901-1913.
 PMID: 29801017